Lab41/Magnolia/src/iterate/README.md

 }
 ```

-The `metadata_file` is the location of the CSV file containing the metadata used
+The `preprocessing_settings` is the location of the JSON file containing the
-for partitioning the data.
+preprocessing setting used for the `preprocess_data.py` script.
 The `output_directory` will contain the results of the partitioning in the form
 of sub-directories and CSV files each of which contain a list of HDF5 `Dataset`s
 that belong to that group.